maziarser/BEESM/README.md

 You may obtain a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0.

 The full document can be found in the LICENSE files.

+### Scientific Publications
+1. [BEESM, a Block-based Educational Programming Tool for End Users](https://dl.acm.org/doi/abs/10.1145/3240167.3240239).
+Proceedings of the 10th Nordic Conference on Human-Computer Interaction (NordiCHI), 2018.
+2. [Smart Homes Programming: Development and Evaluation of an Educational Programming Application for Young Learners](https://dl.acm.org/doi/abs/10.1145/3311927.3323157).
+Proceedings of the 18th ACM International Conference on Interaction Design and Children (IDC), 2019.